Image 1 of 2

 Presented by Kaleidoscope School

-Great literature leaps off the page as music to your ears.
-Every fourth Thursday, Lit Nite brings stories, poems, and ideas to life through dramatic readings, historical context, close analysis, and the kind of wide-ranging conversation that spirals from literature into aesthetics, politics, philosophy, psychology, and the deeper mysteries of human experience.
+Great literature leaps off the page as living performance.
+Every fourth Thursday, Lit Nite brings stories, poems, and ideas to life through dramatic readings, historical context, close analysis, and the kind of wide-ranging conversation that spirals from literature into aesthetics, politics, Our fourth Lit Nite event is The Greeks: Epic Odyssey to the Birth of Western Civilization.

-Expect poetry read aloud the way it was meant to be heard, accompanied by the sounds and spirit of the music that inspired it.
-Whether you're a lifelong devotee of the Beats or encountering them for the first time, this evening offers an invitation into one of the most vibrant literary movements in American history.
+Expect epic poetry read aloud the way it was meant to be heard, accompanied by images, maps, archaeological discoveries, and the rich historical context that brings ancient Greece vividly to life.
+Whether you're encountering Homer for the first time or returning to these timeless works, this evening offers an invitation into one of humanity's greatest storytelling traditions.

 As always space is limited and we tend to sell out so sign up early before all seats are gone.